 When to Apply

+The application for Fall 2021 admission will open in September 2020.
 Our application deadline is December 1.
 Early applications are strongly encouraged.
 The review process begins in November and applications may be considered as soon as they are complete.

 The Admissions Committee will assess a candidate’s potential for success in the IPiB program by taking all aspects of the application into consideration.
 Holistically, we will review your research experience, letters of recommendation, personal statement and academic transcript.

 - Candidates must meet the general requirements of the UW–Madison Graduate School.

 - Candidates must have a Bachelor’s degree from a regionally accredited US institution or a comparable degree from an international institution in biochemistry, chemistry, physics, or one of the biological or medical sciences.

 - An undergraduate GPA of 3.0 out of a 4.0 scale in the last 60 semester hours is required.

 - A successful candidate will have had substantive laboratory experience that demonstrates commitment and talent for research.

 - Most successful applicants will have completed a rigorous undergraduate curriculum that includes courses in biology, chemistry, physics and math.
 Adjusted grading scales due to COVID-19 will not affect your chances of admission.